dacsdev/mcp-hulihealth/README.md

 All new development must follow the standards described in /PROMPT.MD.

+## Legacy Python MCP

+The previous Python implementation (now archived for migration/reference) is available in `legacy-python-mcp/`.
+All business logic, parameter validation, and endpoint design should be preserved and ported to the new Node.js/TypeScript architecture as described in `PROMPT.MD`.

 🤖 About
 Created by dacsdev.
 Designed for integration with LLM agents, workflow automation (n8n), and secure, enterprise-ready health tech platforms.